 Edit the Data for a Value under a Registry Key

 To edit the data for a Windows registry value in Registry Editor:

-- Find the desired value in Registry Editor.
+- Find the desired value in Regedit.

 - Double-click the value whose data you want to modify in the Name column.

 - Make any changes under Value data: in the Edit ___ Value window.

 - Tip: See below for Windows registry data types.

 Add a New Value for a Registry Key